Wireless

 Wireless networks inherently have greater risks than wired networks because wireless transmissions occur on unlicensed radio frequencies.
 Consequently, it is difficult to know who or what devices are connected and listening.
 Security of wireless networking in the open culture of a university network requires the best efforts of both the wireless service provider(s) and wireless users.
 Following these best practices will not guarantee security but may reduce the risks.

-• Access points installed in public spaces, classrooms, etc. should be securely mounted or in places not easily accessible by the public.
+- Access points installed in locally controlled areas should be securely mounted or in places not easily accessible by the public.

-• Only connect access points to an Ethernet jack or Ethernet switch.
-Hubs should not be used in wireless networking.
+- Connect access points to an Ethernet jack or Ethernet switch.

-• When installing an access point, change the default password immediately and change every access point password at least annually.
+- When installing an access point, change the default password immediately and change access point password at least annually.

 8.2.
 Wireless Network Users

-• All campus network users must register with NetReg to obtain an IP address.
+- All campus network users must register with NetReg to obtain an IP address while using the “IASTATE” wireless network.
 The purpose of NetReg is for authentication of users and tracking users and devices, not to limit access.
-Guests must be registered by an employee or college/department/unit.
-Guest IP addresses should be issued for a limited period of time.

-• Static IP addresses are not recommended for wireless clients.
+- Wireless users on campus must use DHCP, static IP addresses are not supported for wireless clients.